 Roasted butternut squash is one of my favorite sides, especially during fall.
 It’s almost always included in our offering of Thanksgiving side dishes, as well as instant pot mashed potatoes, green beans, sweet potato casserole and slow cooker creamed corn.

 If you’re looking for the perfect side dish for fall, this roasted butternut squash is it!
-I love roasting butternut squash in the oven because it gets perfectly caramelized and brings out all of the natural flavors so well.
+I love roasting it in the oven because the squash gets perfectly caramelized and brings out all of the natural flavors so well.
 You really don’t even need to season it with much more than a little olive oil, salt and pepper.

-I love that this roasted butternut squash recipe is healthy and so simple to make.
-To make it even easier, you could pick up some pre-cubed butternut squash.
-I’ve bought some from Trader Joe’s before and it worked really well on a busy night.
+I love that this recipe is healthy and so simple to make just like my recipe for roasted root vegetables.
+You could pick up some pre-cubed butternut squash for extra busy nights.

-We love serving butternut squash as a side dish and sometimes add in extra veggies like sweet potatoes, carrots and brussels sprouts.
-It also tastes amazing mixed with risotto and on top of fall salads.
-You could even enjoy the butternut squash cubes as an afternoon snack.
+We love serving it as a side dish and sometimes add in extra veggies like sweet potatoes, carrots and brussels sprouts.
+It also tastes amazing mixed with risotto and on top of a fall salad or winter salad.
+You could even enjoy it as an afternoon snack.
 They are so good!

-The skin on butternut squash is super tough, so you’ll definitely want to peel the whole squash completely before roasting.
-Before peeling, I like to microwave the squash for 2-3 minutes so that the skin is a tad more tender.
+The skin on squash is super tough, so you’ll definitely want to peel the whole squash completely before roasting.
+Before peeling, I like to microwave it for 2-3 minutes so that the skin is a tad more tender.
 It makes the peeling process easier.

 Then I’ll peel the whole squash using a potato peeler.
 Check out this post for a step by step tutorial showing how to peel and cut butternut squash.